 If you have questions on any of the recommendations above, I invite you to call me at 561-747-6880 or reach out via email.
 For anyone who needs or wants it, I am also making available 100 individual data backup plans (1 PC, 100GB of data) for free during this pandemic.

-Cathy Miron is the CEO of eSilo, a Jupiter, FL based data backup and data protection company, that serves small businesses and non-profit organizations.
+Cathy Miron is the CEO of eSilo, a Jupiter, FL based business data backup and data protection company, that serves small businesses and non-profit organizations.
 She is a certified small business mentor with SCORE, and a Board Member of the Palm Beach Tech Association, a 503(c)(6) organization.